Cue Card Sample

 Travelling is my hobby and from my travelling experience, I have gained both pleasant and disappointing experiences.
 Luckily my delightful experience outweighs my unpleasant experience.
 Today I will share one unsatisfying experience of mine that was in Acapulco, Mexico, in the last year.

 Being influenced by the scenic beauty, by one of my college mates, of the beach in the city, Acapulco, I commenced the trip.
 I fact, Acapulco is a beach resort in Mexico.
 But the city is filled with high-rise buildings than scenic beauties.
 Now the town got a shape of the resorts and attracts tourists around the world but earlier it was primarily used as a seaport and a colony of Spain.
 The naming of the town has a history and the city also achieved fame for its enriched nightlife.
 Diving under the sea is one of the most attractive activities here in line with the other leisure activities.

 I went there as a tourist with the intention to enjoy the natural views and get engaged in the leisure activities available there.
 So, I did a lot of things there but had some unwanted experiences (will talk about that soon).
-Among the activities I performed there, the notables were – taking a sunbath, diving on the sea, having the fresh sea foods, wandered through the beach and more others.
+Among the activities I performed there, the notables were – taking a sunbath, diving on the sea, having the fresh seafood, wandered through the beach and more others.
 I liked the sunrise and sunset scenes more than the other things.
-The sea foods were delicious indeed.
+The seafood was delicious indeed.
 Besides, I went to visit the other tourist spots of the city and came to know about the past history of the city and how the population here survived.